bogdan-nazar/social-monster/readme.txt

 == Changelog ==

+= 1.0.7 =
+1) Major bugfix related to the not proper positioning of the internal WP comments block.
+2) Added some minor improvements (labels and etc.).
+3) VK Api version updated to 121.

 = 1.0.6 =
 1) Fixed the issue with the multiple FB SDK injection.
 2) Facebook Comments widget default width set to 100%.
-3) Minor bugfix with initial visibility of the hidden widget.
+3) Minor bugfix with the initial visibility of the hidden widget.

 = 1.0.5 =
 1) VKontakte comments bug fixed: widget's width always 100%.